A wealth of SEO insights can be gleaned from analyzing Google Analytics.

-Check out five of these actionable insights you can learn from Google Analytics and see how you may be able to apply them to improve your SEO.
+Check out six of these high-level, actionable insights that you can easily assess and apply to improve your organic strategy.

 1. Custom Segments